Limit Theorems for step reinforced random walks with regularly varying memory: Proof of Main Results for SRRW-R-RVM

-The following result provides the limiting quadratic variation process in each case. \begin{lemma}{ } Let $\{S_n\}_{n\geq 0}$ be the RVSRRW with centered innovation sequence $\{\xi_n\}_{n\ge 1}$ satisfying $\mathbb{E}\xi_1^2=1$.
-Then the following hold: \begin{enumerate} \item For $p\in [0, \widehat p)$, we have, for each $t\ge0$, the quadratic variation process satisfies
+The following result provides the limiting quadratic variation process in each case.
+We state the result for SRRW-RVM, but prove here only for SRRW-R-RVM, leaving the general proof for Section~\ref{sec: SRRW}. \begin{lemma}{ } Let $\{S_n\}_{n\geq 0}$ be the SRRW-RVM, with mean zero and unit variance innovation sequence.
+Then we have: \begin{enumerate} \item For $p\in [0, \widehat p)$, the quadratic variation process for each $t\ge0$, satisfies